amsantac/amsantac-site/_posts/2015-10-03-reflectance-R.md

 In the next lines I'm going to provide a brief review about what the [reflectanceImgTable4csv.R script] does.

-First, a data.frame with the 18 columns required by CLASlite is created:
+First, a data frame with the 18 columns required by CLASlite is created:

 ```
 outDF <- data.frame(matrix(data = NA, nrow = length(foldersList), ncol = 18))